By Jordan Bowman, ATC Director of Communications

 One specific benefit that the Partnership has focused on protecting is clean water sources.
 Since 2018, the Partnership has worked with the Chesapeake Bay Trust to bring attention to the importance of preserving the water quality and water sources throughout the region, which are vital for nearby communities and help keep the Chesapeake Bay clean.
 Through this initiative, the Partnership will help local communities improve water quality and spearhead a wide-reaching public information campaign to ensure South Mountain’s water sources provide clean, fresh water on the A.T. and far beyond.

 “Preserving water quality is something everyone can benefit and get behind, and it is vital for protecting the Appalachian Trail landscape and the communities surrounding it,” said Hess.
 “It’s part of our core programs that bring partners together to focus the region’s collective resources and energy on advancing the conservation of our beautiful landscape and its resources.”

 For more information about the South Mountain Partnership and how you can get involved, visit www.southmountainpartnership.org.

-Through the end of the year, we will be highlighting a variety of ATC projects and showing how they will positively affect the A.T. experience for future generations.
-These projects (and many more) are only made possible through the dedication of our members and donors!
+Projects like this are only made possible through the dedication of our members and donors!
 By giving a gift to the Trail today, you are ensuring that the unique A.T. experience is preserved and protected forever and for all.